Welcome to Franklin Elementary School!

-Policymaking: We believe that the policies and decisions focus on meeting the needs of the students and represent the values and beliefs of the school community.
+Policymaking: We believe the policies and decisions focus on meeting the needs of the students and represent the values and beliefs of the school community.
 We value stakeholder input and collaboration.

 Instruction: We believe effective instruction is student centered and encourages children to explore, experiment, and experience the joy of learning in a safe and nurturing environment.
 Instruction is differentiated to engage and challenge students while meeting their individual needs.

-Relationships: We believe that positive, trusting relationships are necessary to build and maintain an efficient and effective learning environment.
+Relationships: We believe positive, trusting relationships are necessary to build and maintain an efficient and effective learning environment.
 Our relationships honor diversity, respect different viewpoints, and utilize individual strengths to build a professional learning community.

-Assessment: We believe that purposeful, ongoing assessment drives instruction and measures learning.
+Assessment: We believe purposeful, ongoing assessment drives instruction and measures learning.
 Assessments are authentic, varied, and performance driven.

 The mission of Franklin Elementary is to provide excellent academic, emotional, artistic, and physical experiences in a professional learning environment.

 The vision of Franklin Elementary is to become a school that embraces diversity in a safe and caring environment where assessment drives instruction and students are engaged learners who develop the character traits necessary to become productive citizens.
 We envision a school where faculty, parents, and community members collaborate to foster excellence and success in life-long learning.